DreamIP/Interpolation/Interpolation/README.md

 # Alternatives to bicubic interpolation

-Add the desired component in the file "interpolation.vhd" to define the interpolation algorithm.
+Please add the desired component in the file "interpolation.vhd" to define the interpolation algorithm.

 Components list: